 ComScore

-How to Make Friends in NYC, According to 10 New Yorkers with Lots of Pals
+How to Make Friends in NYC, According to New Yorkers

 We can all collectively agree that making friends as an adult is…tough.
 Honestly, it was easier making pals on the playground.
-And when you live in a busy city, it’s even harder.
+And when you live in a busy city, it’s even harder to build new relationships.
 But, my dear reader, you are not alone.
 We asked the best (and most trusted) folks who have been through the trials and tribulations of building friendships in the five boroughs.
-So, whether you’re a native city dweller or just moved to the Big Apple, here’s how to make friends in New York City, according to fellow New Yorkers.

 how to make friends in nyc a group of people reading books and drinking coffee